seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 I know not what it means; away with her!

 **LAVINIA**
-O, let me teach thee! for my father’s sake,
+O, let me teach thee! for my father's sake,
 That gave thee life, when well he might have
 slain thee,
 Be not obdurate, open thy deaf ears.

 **TAMORA**
-Hadst thou in person ne’er offended me,
+Hadst thou in person ne'er offended me,
 Even for his sake am I pitiless.
-Remember, boys, I pour’d forth tears in vain,
+Remember, boys, I pour'd forth tears in vain,
 To save your brother from the sacrifice;
 But fierce Andronicus would not relent;
 Therefore, away with her, and use her as you will,
 The worse to her, the better loved of me.

 **LAVINIA**
-O Tamora, be call’d a gentle queen,
+O Tamora, be call'd a gentle queen,
 And with thine own hands kill me in this place!
-For ’tis not life that I have begg’d so long;
+For 'tis not life that I have begg'd so long;
 Poor I was slain when Bassianus died.

 **TAMORA**
-What begg’st thou, then? fond woman, let me go.
+What begg'st thou, then? fond woman, let me go.

 **LAVINIA**
-’Tis present death I beg; and one thing more
+'Tis present death I beg; and one thing more
 That womanhood denies my tongue to tell:
 O, keep me from their worse than killing lust,
 And tumble me into some loathsome pit,
-Where never man’s eye may behold my body:
+Where never man's eye may behold my body:
 Do this, and be a charitable murderer.

 **TAMORA**